haydentherapper/LegoConstruction-notebook/November 2.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

 What needs to be in the IR in order to fully represent my language?
 If I want to translate the IR to serialized JSON, what choices must be made to simplify this?
 Also, how should I represent variables, which is just a subset of instructions?
+What errors may arise when using variables?

 To answer the last, I suspect I will use dynamic scoping to evaluate instructions in the environment that they're called from.
 However, maybe I should have static scoping, or possibly I won't need to worry about scope and each instruction will be relatively separate from one another.

 **What questions do you have for your critique partners?
 How can they best help you?**

 Are there any features you would like to see implemented that would simplify creating Lego constructions?
 How can I simplify the language to minimize verbosity?
+What possible errors could occur with using variables besides having ones that aren't defined?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**